crossplane/crossplane/docs/services-developer-guide.md

   Comment markers can be used to validate input, or add additional columns to the standard `kubectl get` output, among other things.
-* Run `make generate && make manifests` (or `make reviewable` if you're working in one of the projects in the [crossplaneio org]) to generate Custom Resource Definitions and additional helper methods for your new resource kinds.
+* Run `make generate && make manifests` (or `make reviewable` if you're working in one of the projects in the [crossplane org]) to generate Custom Resource Definitions and additional helper methods for your new resource kinds.
 * Make sure a `//go:generate` comment exists for [angryjet] and you ran `go generate -v ./...`